ful1e5/Bibata_Cursor/README.md

 One such project is [bibata](https://www.github.com/ful1e5/bibata).
 I am thrilled to introduce this project to you a user-friendly web application designed for personalizing Bibata cursors.
 This initiative allows you to effortlessly download personalized versions of Bibata with just a few clicks, eliminating the need for intricate commands and potential headaches.
 It's all about simplicity and convenience.

+**Your support is crucial to maintaining the servers for https://www.bibata.live.
+Please consider sponsoring my work through GitHub Sponsor to ensure the continued operation of this platform.**

 ## Notes

 -   All cursor's SVG files are found in [svg](./svg) directory or you can also find them on [Figma](https://www.figma.com/file/Y9RKZLXhSvaxpUzsKGJkp6/Bibata-Cursor?node-id=0%3A1).

+-   This repository is now synchronized with the [bibata](https://www.bibata.live) project, which has become the new mainstream for acquiring new features and updates.
+    I recommend downloading from there.
+However, this repository is still periodically maintained to ensure its relevance and usability for [linux packages](#packages).

 <!-- If you're interested, you can learn more about "sponsor-spotlight" on
  https://dev.to/ful1e5/lets-give-recognition-to-those-supporting-our-work-on-github-sponsors-b00 -->